 - one pear

 - 3 Tb. spoon cream cheese ( I actually used neufchatel instead, but its really up to you)

 - 6 Tb. spoons sugar

 - 2 Tb. spoons milk

-- Cut the pear in half; with the spoon, scoop out the core and discard it. ( I like to scoop out a bit more then just the core so that the filling doesn't over flow as much)
+- Cut the pear in half; with the spoon, scoop out the core and discard it. ( I like to scoop out a bit more than just the core so that the filling doesn't overflow as much)

 - Remove the pear halves from the oven and set aside.